dpaquette/BugTracker.NET/Blog 4.2 - Updating Search.md

 By decoupling the web application from the search server, we are able to independently scale the web server and the search server.
 We could add web server nodes without effecting the search.
 Likewise, we could add search nodes without effecting our web server nodes.

 Also, using Lucene.NET and storing the search index in the App_Data folder does not made the application very 'cloud-ready'.
 In modern application deployment scenarios, such as deploying to the cloud, we want to maintain a separation between application and the infrastructure serving this data out.
-This allows us to scale them independently and reduces the chance of a catastrophic failure: if the web server gees down we can quickly start up another to replace it.
+This allows us to scale them independently and reduces the chance of a catastrophic failure: if the web server goes down we can quickly start up another to replace it.
 In fact on Azure it is highly inadvisable to store anything more than transient cache data on the web tier.
 The Azure infrastructure will, from time to time, remove your web server node and replace it with an equivalent one in order to apply patches.
 While your code will be automatically redeployed any data it may have written to the local machine will be lost.

 Giving the scalability concerns and some bad patterns identified in the BugTracker search code, it will be best to move the implementation to use ElasticSearch / NEST instead.